Benko11/supaplexeditor/README.md

 ## How to install

-After cloning the project, you need to install Composer dependencies by running `composer update` or `composer install`:
+After cloning the project, you need to install Composer dependencies by running `composer update` or `composer install` in the `src` folder.
+Likewise, you will need to install NPM packages by running `npm install` (also in the `src` folder).

 After that you should be good to go.
 Remember that the route of your project is the `src` folder, so do take that into consideration when running this project.

 ## Branches